 Management is responsible for the Company's financial statements and the reporting process, including the systems of internal controls over financial reporting.
 The audit committee's role is to oversee the Company's accounting and financial reporting processes and audits of financial statements.
-In 2016, we assisted the Board in its oversight of the Company's compliance with legal and regulatory requirements, the independent registered public accounting firms qualifications, independence and performance, the oversight of the Company's internal audit function and the Company's risk assessment and its risk management guidelines and policies.
+In 2016, we assisted the Board in its oversight of the Company's compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications, independence and performance, the oversight of the Company's internal audit function and the Company's risk assessment and its risk management guidelines and policies.

 The audit committee oversees the Company's management, the internal audit function and Deloitte & Touche LLP ("Deloitte"), the Company's independent registered public accounting firm.
-PricewaterhouseCoopers LLP ("PwC") served as the Company's independent registered public accounting firm for the year ended December 31, 2014.
 Management is responsible for preparing the Company's consolidated financial statements in accordance with generally accepted accounting principles in the United States ("U.S. GAAP"), assessing and establishing effective financial reporting systems and internal controls and procedures and reporting on the effectiveness of the Corporation's internal controls over financial reporting.
 The internal audit function is responsible for assessing management's system of internal controls and procedures and reporting on the effectiveness of that system.
 Deloitte is responsible for auditing the Company's consolidated financial statements, issuing an opinion about whether such statements conform with U.S. GAAP and auditing the effectiveness of the Company's Internal Control over financial reporting.